Skip to content

 • Cutting access and supports is unlawful and undermines student rights and success.

-Engage immigrant families with trust.
+5. Engage immigrant families with trust and support.

 • Provide translated communication about rights, resources, and school commitments to safety.